xrdtrace: X-ray diffractogram trace file parser

 These are xml-formatted files, which we here parse using the xml.etree

-library into a Python dict
+library into a Python dict.

 Note

-returned from this parser is based on a linear interpolation of
+The angle returned from this parser is based on a linear interpolation of

 the start and end point of the scan, and is the \(2\theta\).
 The values